-While we don't recommend walking onto the bridge (again, it is technically trespassing), if you decide to do so, watch your step and do not venture too close to the sides.
+We don't recommend walking onto the bridge (again, it is technically trespassing).
+If you decide to do so, watch your step and do not venture too close to the sides.
 The canyon is a long ways down and one mis-step or slip could spell disaster.

 Return via the same route that you took to reach the trestle bridge, walking back down the steep slope and going left at the junction.
-Follow the trail back down, crossing over the bridge, then going right at the flat section before carefully descending the steep hill into the creek bed.
-Walk back through the tunnel, under the highway.
+Follow the trail back down, crossing over the bridge, and continuing down towards the Highway.
+Go right at the highway and walk alongside the road, crossing over the tunnel below.
+Return to the trail on the right and then walk down into the creek bed, walking back through the tunnel, under the highway.
 If you didn't see it earlier, it's worth walking the short distance along the trail to the Visitor Centre.
 Return to the parking lot by following the trail south as it emerges back at the picnic and day-use area.

 Most people simply hike back down to the day-use area the way they hiked up to the trestle.
 It is possible to hike along the Goldmine Trail and make a loop out of route, however it will involve crossing the highway at some point and, likely, walking back along a path that's directly next to the highway.
 There are two options, with option 1 adding about 1.5 hours to your trip and option 2 adding up to 3 - 5 hours to your trip.
 Option #2 is a very long hike and should only be done by experienced hikers or those in good physical fitness.